 Despite this, I think I understand Alex better than I understand Linnea.
 Writing is basically a top’s game: I write something to elicit a response.
 I design a scene and then execute it and if I do it right, the reader feels things they didn’t expect.
 I am in charge, though the reader can always safeword out, put down the book and walk away.

-In exploring the theme of constraint and freedom, we see the metaphor of inside and outside spaces – looking inward and outward.
+outside spaces – looking inward and outward.
 Linnea struggles against Alex’s constraint of her freedom, but we come to see that her constraint is also internal.
 ‘She’s a coyote in a leg-hold trap, chewing at her own ankle.’
 When she asks what he wants from her, he laughs, evading, ‘because the answer is love and he cannot admit that’.
 Linnea evades, as well.
 ‘It is not the house and enclosure that blocks honesty; their constraints travel with them.’

 Alex seeks tension.
 He ‘draws a narrow line around Linnea and longs for the moments she breaks past them… What hawk comes to your hand without training, without bribes and constraints…?
 How is this different than other, more conventional relationships?’
 He muses that even true love is built from ‘unconscious accommodations, invisible chains.’